Filled with the fullness of God. 3:14-21

 Knowing God's love|

 In the early1700's, John Wesley, an Anglican clergyman, met a Moravian believer from Europe.
 The Moravians were fired-up children of the Reformation.
 They were noted for their simple faith and their simple communal life-style.
 The English church had slipped into Low-church formalism.
-Wesley was someone searching for substance in his faith, but following the tendency of his day he saw his Christian life in the terms of a "continued endeavour to keep the whole law, inward and outward, to the utmost of my power".
+Wesley was someone searching for substance in his faith, but following the tendency of his day he saw his Christian life in the terms of a "continued endeavor to keep the whole law, inward and outward, to the utmost of my power".
 Only by this means was Wesley persuaded that he "should be accepted of" God.
 Bohler, the Moravian, understood the Christian life "as reliance on the finished work of Christ".
-Faith for him was still in the terms of the Anglican Homily from the time of the Reformation - "a sure trust and confidence which a man hath in God, through the merits of Christ his sins are forgiven and he reconciled to the favour of God."
+Faith for him was still in the terms of the Anglican Homily from the time of the Reformation - "a sure trust and confidence which a man hath in God, through the merits of Christ his sins are forgiven and he reconciled to the favor of God."
 Bohler, writing to Count Zinzendorf, said "our way of believing is so easy to an Englishmen, that they cannot reconcile themselves to it.
 If it were a little more artful, they would sooner find their way into it."

 Wesley's meeting with Bohler opened him to the gospel.
 On attending a prayer meeting in 1738 and hearing read Luther's preface to the Epistle to the Romans, he came to understand the grace of God.
 "I felt I did trust in Christ, Christ alone for my salvation."
 From Wesley's discovery of the depth of God's grace, a great revival swept England, a revival focused on the impossible possibility of a personal relationship with the living God in Christ, apart from our own personal worthiness, or unworthiness.
 It was a revival focused on the truth presented in our passage for study - that Christ takes residence in our beings and overwhelms us with his love, by grace through faith.

 The apostle's prayer for spiritual maturity, in the sense of being filled with God's fullness, identifies for us an important goal in the Christian life.
 This goal involves our knowing, in the sense of understanding and experiencing, God's amazing grace, a love that transcends all knowledge.
-The means by which we build this spiritual maturity is faith, faith in the renwing work of Christ.
+The means by which we build this spiritual maturity is faith, faith in the renewing work of Christ.
 Let us not fail to pray for spiritual maturity.

 Identify the two prayer points in this passage and apply them.